 Casaba melon (Cucumis melo var inodorus) is a tasty melon related to honeydew and cantaloupe but with a flavor that is not as sweet.
-It is still sweet enough to eat, but it has a slight spiciness.
+It is still sweet enough to eat, but has a slight spiciness.
 Successfully growing a casaba melon vine in the home garden requires a little knowledge about care and harvesting but is generally easy and similar to growing other melons.

 What is a Casaba Melon?